Updated on 3/19/21

 Therapy Helps Alleviate Sleep Deprivation

 If you feel like your sleep deprivation is caused by more than poor habits and choices, you might want to talk to someone about it.
+Consider taking an online insomnia screening test to gain clarity on whether your symptoms are part of an underlying sleep disorder.
 Talkspace offers online therapy with licensed therapists who can help you both identify the root of whatever it is that prevents you from getting quality sleep and develop healthy practices to incorporate into your routine.